Carlisle (CSL)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that Carlisle’s margin was unchanged during that time, showing its long-term free cash flow profile is stable.
+Taking a step back, we can see that Carlisle’s margin expanded by 9.7 percentage points during that time.
+This is encouraging because it gives the company more optionality.

 10. Return on Invested Capital (ROIC)